We’ve all seen the movies.

 But it there are insufficient food sources during that time of the day, they will modify their behavior and hunt during a less ideal time when food is more plentiful.

 Snakes have plenty of natural predators.
-True, some species have fearsome fangs and venom.
+True, some snake species have fearsome fangs and venom.

 Snakes will modify their activity to protect themselves from predators.
 They’ll become more active during hours when the risk of falling prey to the local predators is lower.